The Impact of Shocks on the Vertical Structure of Eccentric Disks: Results

-The dependence of the shocked gas mass on eccentricity and time is shown in Figure~\ref{fig:shocked_gas_mass}.\footnote{We define the shocked mass as those parcels with $K/K_{t=0}>3$ where $K=p/\rho^{\gamma}$.
+The eccentricity-dependence of the mass of shocked gas residing in the column is shown in the \textit{upper} panel of Figure~\ref{fig:shocked_gas_mass}.\footnote{We define the shocked mass as those parcels with $K/K_{t=0}>3$ where $K=p/\rho^{\gamma}$.
 This is a somewhat arbitrary definition for the shocked material.
-However, this simple criterion well-identifies the inflection point in $K$ shown in the \textit{left} panel of Figure~\ref{fig:T_S} and is insensitive to the choice of the lower limit of $K/K_{t=0}$.} Two features stand out in this figure.
-One is the very rapid progress of the shock through the gas column: it is an extremely brief event, and its duration is confined very close to the moment of pericenter passage.
-In the first orbit, the shock front moves at close to the local circular orbit speed $r_{\rm peri}\Omega(r_{\rm peri})$, accelerating from $\simeq 0.2$ to $\simeq 0.6-0.7\times$ this speed as it rises.
-Although the time the shock takes to traverse the entire column is a small fraction of the local dynamical time for smaller eccentricity, for $e \gtrsim 0.8$, it rises to $\gtrsim \Omega^{-1}(r_{\rm peri})$; in fact, the shock duration grows $\propto \exp(11e)$ from $e=0.5$ to $e=0.9$.
-Changing vertical gravity consequently has little effect on the column during the shock's passage.
+However, this simple criterion well-identifies the inflection point in $K$ shown in the \textit{left} panel of Figure~\ref{fig:T_S} and is insensitive to the choice of the lower limit of $K/K_{t=0}$.} Because the deepest point shocked is always within gas that had never previously been shocked, and the shock always runs out from there to the top of the column, the total mass of gas shocked in an orbit is the sum of the previously-shocked gas at the beginning of the orbit and the decrease in never-shocked gas during the orbit.
+For $e \lesssim 0.5$, the fraction of a column's mass shocked per orbit is a few percent, more or less independent of time after the first orbit; for $e \gtrsim 0.7$, it is a few tens of percent, rising with eccentricity almost as a step-function.
+The only intermediate case is $e=0.6$.
+After the first orbit, much of the shocked gas has been shocked before, so the mass of never-shocked gas, which is always the gas closest to the midplane, declines slowly, particularly for lower eccentricity.
+By contrast, at high eccentricity only a few orbits are required in order to shock the majority of the original gas mass: for $e=0.9$, for example, the unshocked gas is reduced to $27\%$ of the original mass after a single orbit.

-The second striking feature is that the shock penetration depth in terms of mass is a very strong function of $e$.
-This is one of the principal reasons the lifetime increases so rapidly with eccentricity.
-For $e\leq0.5$, the shocked mass fraction saturates at a few percent by the second pericenter passage.
-However, this does {\it not} mean there are no further shocks; shocks are created each time the column passes through pericenter, but these later shocks run through gas that was already shocked in previous orbits.
-In sharp contrast, the shocked mass fraction for higher eccentricities is very substantial: after the second orbit, it is $28\%$ for $e=0.7$, $53\%$ for $e=0.8$ and $73\%$ for $e=0.9$.
-One case, $e=0.6$, lies on the border between these behaviors.
-Although it shocks 13\% of its gas content in the first two orbits, the shocked fraction is essentially constant thereafter.
-This case also exhibits intermediate behavior in other respects.